 So you want to print an image onto a roller banner.
 A large roller banner!
 You’ve got a reasonable camera, but before you start clicking and printing you want to make sure your image is going to look the business.
-Here’s a few tips to help you achieve a great result.
+Here’s a few tips for taking photos for large format printing, to help you achieve a great result...

 When we are printing big, megapixels matter.
 Perhaps that sales guy in Curry’s knew something after all… Your image may look sharp on screen but that doesn’t mean it will necessarily look the same when it’s printed on your new large format outdoor banner or roller banner.
 The last thing you want is for your image to look like a Roman mosaic.

 First you want to check if your camera is up for the job.
 You should be safe with a minimum of 20 megapixels.
 Sorry to say, but that brand new smart phone of yours won’t be up to the job on this occasion.

 Next you will need to make sure your camera is set to record images as large as possible.
 Check your menu settings on your camera.
 You want large, high or even better if you’ve got it – RAW.
 Choose uncompressed RAW over compressed JPGs.